-- 1) Hazard frequency assessment should take into account all events occurred in the immediate vicinity of the plant and, if relevant, in wider regions around the plant; - 2) The frequency assessment should take into account all correlation mechanisms; - 3) A necessary precondition for hazard identification for PSA is sufficient scientific knowledge about rare hazard scenarios with a potentially high impact.
+- 1) Hazard frequency assessment should take into account all events occurred in the immediate vicinity of the plant, in wider regions around the plant, and around the world; - 2) The frequency assessment should take into account all correlation mechanisms; - 3) A necessary precondition for hazard identification for PSA is sufficient scientific knowledge about rare hazard scenarios with a potentially high impact.
 It has to be recognized that geosciences have not yet arrived at the level of understanding desirable for PSA assessment in a lot of cases but this cannot justify neglecting this area of risks.
 Obviously, further research in these fields in on-going and PSA experts on hazard assessment for nuclear facilities should establish strong links to geoscience researchers and integrate the best available scientific insights into their risk assessments. - 4) Since hazard identification needs to be site-specific, the original sitting analyses have to be updated regularly for PSA purposes as well as for deterministic assessments.
-Site specific hazard identification has to be systematically extended to scenarios in the design extension conditions range (cf. WENRA Reference Levels), especially for the purposes of an extended PSA. - 5) Hazard identification should be extended beyond the already established hazards like flooding or internal fire.
-All natural hazards that might affect the site shall be identified; a wide spectrum of rare events should be assessed (cf. WENRA Reference Levels). - 6) There is a lack of accepted methods for 'extrapolating hazard intensity' over 'frequency of exceedance curves' in the range (frequencies smaller than approximately 10-4 per year) that can usually not be supported by actual data.
+Site specific hazard identification has to be systematically extended to scenarios in the design extension conditions range (cf. WENRA Reference levels), especially for the purposes of an extended PSA. - 5) Hazard identification should be extended beyond the already established hazards like hazard, flooding or internal fire.
+All natural hazards that might affect the site shall be identified; a wide spectrum of rare events should be assessed (cf. WENRA reference levels). - 6) There is a lack of accepted methods for extrapolating hazard intensity over frequency of exceedance curves in the range (frequencies smaller than approximately 10-4 per year) that can usually not be supported by actual data.
 There is on-going research in this area and PSA experts for nuclear facilities should be actively involved therein.
-Moreover, improved methods and better data are needed for limiting uncertainty bands for such extrapolated rare event frequencies. - 7) The lack of methods to assess hazard consequences should not be utilized to skip a hazard scenario, which is deemed physically plausible by experts.
-If relevant, the margins of the plant to severe accident scenarios and conditional core damage/large release probabilities should be estimated with a probabilistic approach.
-Expert judgement should be used as needed. - 8) More attention should be paid to worldwide operating experience in the nuclear industry as well as other industries regarding precursor hazard events and near misses.
-These insights should be systematically used in the site-specific hazard identification. - 9) Hazard identification should be performed not only in regard to the risk to fuel in the core but extended also to the risk of spent fuel in dry or wet storage on the site. - 10) A realistic set of combinations of hazards should be identified on the basis of a list of individual internal and external hazards.
-It should be done through a systematic check of dependencies, by identifying (in decreasing order of priority): - a) Potential induced effects by hazards (e.g. tsunami or dam failure induced by earthquake, internal flood induced by missiles; - b) Correlated hazards occurring in the same conditions (e.g. strong winds and extreme snow pack, icing); - c) Independent frequent internal events occurring during hazard period (e.g. if a hazard situation persists).
+Moreover, improved methods and better data are needed for limiting uncertainty bands for such extrapolated rare event frequencies. - 7) The lack of methods and/or data on hazard frequency should not be utilized to skip an assessment of the vulnerabilities of a plant to a hazard scenario, which is deemed physically plausible by experts.
+At least, the margins of the plant to severe accident scenarios and conditional core damage/large release probabilities should be estimated with a probabilistic approach.
+Use of expert judgement should be made as needed. - 8) More attention should be paid to worldwide operating experience in the nuclear industry as well as other industries regarding precursor hazard events and near misses.
+These insights should be systematically used in the site-specific hazard identification. - 9) Hazard identification should be made not only in regard to the risk to fuel in the core but extended also to the risk of spent fuel in dry or wet storage on the site. - 10) A realistic set of combinations of hazards should be identified on the basis of a list of individual internal and external hazards, before the application of any screening criteria.
+It should be done through a systematic check of dependencies, by identifying: - a) hazards occurring at the same time and in the same conditions (e.g. winds and snow); - b) hazards and other internal events occurring at the same time (e.g. if a hazard situation persists); - c) external hazard inducing other external hazards (e.g. seismically induced tsunami); - d) external hazard inducing internal hazards (e.g. seismically induced internal fires); - e) internal hazard inducing other internal hazards (e.g. internal floods induced by missiles).